loosenthedark/going-for-gold/README.md

 ['Ternary operator on style with React Js Es 6'](https://stackoverflow.com/questions/41092677/ternary-operator-on-style-with-react-js-es-6) (Stack Overflow)

-i followed the advice of [this answer](https://stackoverflow.com/a/22480938/12176426) to [this Stack Overflow query](https://stackoverflow.com/questions/487073/how-to-check-if-element-is-visible-after-scrolling) in order to dynamically add a CSS animation class to country flags when they are (vertically) scrolled into view
+I followed the advice of [this answer](https://stackoverflow.com/a/22480938/12176426) to [this Stack Overflow query](https://stackoverflow.com/questions/487073/how-to-check-if-element-is-visible-after-scrolling) in order to dynamically add a CSS animation class to country flags when they are (vertically) scrolled into view

 [Summary of the situation surrounding Russian (ROC) athletes' participation at the Tokyo Games](https://en.wikipedia.org/wiki/Russian_Olympic_Committee_athletes_at_the_2020_Summer_Olympics) (Wikipedia)